JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 ## Clearing out history when clicked

-For the actual history clearing, we’re going to need to open up the `clear_history.js` file created at the very start.
+For the actual history clearing, we're going to need to open up the `clear_history.js` file created at the very start.

 First, add a listener to the browser button being clicked.
 When clicked, the options will be loaded, then passed to `deleteBySites` when ready: